Page Contents

 Merkel cells are cells normally in the bottom layer of your epidermis — the outermost layer of the two main layers of your skin (the dermis is the deeper layer).
 They function mainly as touch receptors and relay touch-related information, such as texture and pressure, to your brain.

-Scientists studying these cells believe that MCC doesn’t actually start with normal Merkel cells.
-Instead, it’s more likely that the stem cells in the skin that normally produce Merkel cells can also, in some cases, develop into Merkel cell carcinoma.
+Scientists believe that MCC doesn’t actually start with normal Merkel cells.
+Instead, it’s more likely that precursor cells in the skin that normally produce Merkel cells can also, in some cases, develop into Merkel cell carcinoma.
 More MCC facts:

 - MCC usually appears as a lump that has grown rapidly on sun-exposed areas of the head, neck, arms or legs, but it can also appear in areas typically protected from the sun.